- Home

 Leash Laws

-Leashes are required for all dogs in Greenwood Village parks and in all public areas to ensure the safety of persons, other animals, and dogs.
-More information can be found in "A Guide to Your Dog's Safety and Being A Good Dog Owner" brochure.
+The Village has an ordinance regarding animals running at large.
+Leashes are required for all dogs in Greenwood Village parks and all public areas to ensure the safety of persons, other animals, and dogs.
+Any dog owner who does not comply with the leash law may be issued a ticket and a fine.

 Pet Waste